imagej/napari-imagej/README.md

 ### napari-imagej does not appear in the Plugins menu of napari!

 [npe2] is a useful tool for validating a napari plugin's setup.
-When running napari-imagej from a [conda] environment, it is easily installed through [conda-forge]:
+When running napari-imagej from a [conda] environment, you can install npe2 through [conda-forge]:

+    mamba activate napari-imagej
-    mamba install npe2 -n napari-imagej
+    mamba install npe2 -c conda-forge
     npe2 validate napari-imagej

 If `npe2 validate` returns an error, this indicates that napari-imagej was not installed correctly.